6529-Collections/nextgen/docs/setter-functions.md

     /**
       * @dev Initiliaze the burn to mint functionality.
-      * @param _burnCollectionID Refers to the collection for which a token id will be burnt.
+      * @param _burnCollectionID Refers to the collection for which a token will be burnt.
       * @param _mintCollectionID Refers to the collection for which a token will be minted.
       * @param _status Refers to the initilization status, if true it means that the burn to mint functionality has been initiliazed, otherwise no initilization was setup.
     */